 1. Pop-Up Windows

 When used incorrectly, pop-up windows are incredibly annoying.
 Never let your station's sales team use pop-up windows to advertise car dealerships or mattress stores.

 However, pop-up windows can be extremely effective when asking visitors if they would like to sign up for your email list.
 Essentially, what you're saying is, “You seem to like what you're reading.
 Would you like us to deliver more of it to your inbox?”

 This strategy can be extremely effective.
 I have seen websites increase their email registrations by 500% by deploying pop-up windows.
 In fact, these windows are the top source of email signups on our own website.

 2. The Stream

 Many listeners visit radio station websites specifically because they are interested in listening online.
-According to our 2016 Techsurvey, 71% of listeners are willing to register to stream the station, making this an ideal opportunity to collect email addresses.
+According to our 2022 Techsurvey, 58% of listeners are willing to register to stream the station, making this an opportunity to collect email addresses.
 (Note, however, that the the number of people willing to register to stream has declined over the last 5 years.)

 3. The Sidebar